Storage Providers

 Install the package and point it at any S3-compatible endpoint via environment variables or .kanban.json:

-npm install kl-s3-attachment-storage
+npm install kl-plugin-attachment-s3

 {